wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 22 And the killed and wounded of the St. Lawrence were thirty and eight ; and the Chasseur had five slain and eight maimed.

-23 Moreover , it came to pass , on the twenty-third day of the next month , that another fighting vessel of the king , called the Penguin , was taken by the Hornet , a strong vessel of Columbia , commanded by a man of valor and coinage , whose surname was Biddle.
+23 Moreover , it came to pass , on the twenty-third day of the next month , that another fighting vessel of the king , called the Penguin , was taken by the Hornet , a strong vessel of Columbia , commanded by a man of valor and coinage , whose sur-name was Biddle.

 24 However , the battle was a bloody one , and the vessels kept their engines of destruction fiercely in motion , for about the space of half an hour before the flag of Britain was lowered to the stripes of Columbia.